professoroakz/.aoe/README.md

 # .aoe

-.aoe for all oktays projects and things
+.aoe for all oktays projects and things. also able to do for friends and family

 ## Installation